 Replacing the linear rate law for nuclear PER degradation by a Michaelis-Menten rate law causes a dramatic change in the sensitivity of oscillation to the expression levels of PER and BMAL (Figure 4).
 Models with linear PER degradation predict that oscillations are possible over a very broad range of ‘stoichiometric balance’ between the rates of PER and BMAL expression (denoted φ and λ, respectively); e.g., in Figure 4a, 0.02 < λ/φ < 2 (approximately).
 On the contrary, models with Michaelis-Menten degradation predict that oscillations are favored by a divergent trend between λ and φ; e.g., Figure 4c.
 These contrasting results provide a testable prediction for future experimental exploration.
 By overexpressing PER/CRY genes and/or BMAL/CLOCK genes under control of their normal (regulated) promoters (i.e., by manipulating φ and λ), one could test whether nuclear PER degradation operates in a saturated (Michaelis-Menten) or unsaturated (linear) manner, which would be difficult to measure directly in vivo.
 In the same experiment, by measuring the dependence of oscillation period on φ and λ, one could test a second robust prediction of our models (Figure 5) that period length is much more sensitive to φ than to λ.

-The simple negative feedback loop (SNF), whereby PER inhibits its own synthesis, can be supplemented with an auxiliary positive feedback from ROR (PNF) or a negative feedback from REV-ERB (NNF) on the synthesis of BMAL.
+The single negative feedback loop (SNF), whereby PER inhibits its own synthesis, can be supplemented with an auxiliary positive feedback from ROR (PNF) or a negative feedback from REV-ERB (NNF) on the synthesis of BMAL.
 For their versions of these three models, Kim & Forger observed a ‘robustness trend’ NNF > SNF > PNF, in terms of the size of the oscillatory domain in parameter space.
 For our versions of these models, we observed the opposite trend.
 If we define ‘robustness’ in terms of the size of the domains of circadian oscillations (22-26 h) in parameter space, then the trend is NNF > SNF ≈ PNF.

 Our models could be employed in the future to explore other features of the mammalian circadian clock.
 For instance, following the lead of Kim and colleagues (43, 44), we could address our models to the circadian clock’s temperature-compensation and/or phase-shifting properties.
 Adding these key features may answer some remaining questions about the behaviors of these models.
 Another question that could be addressed with these models is the function of an anti-sense transcript of the PER2 gene (45).
 Furthermore, these models could be applied in chronopharmacology and chronotherapy studies (46).
 One such application would be modeling PER2’s interaction with the tumor suppressor protein p53 in stressed (e.g., DNA damage) cells compared to un-stressed cells (47, 48).